 If you ask Keean Washkurak about his greatest hockey influences, there’s a particular memory that sticks out in his head:

 He’s with the Waterloo Wolves back in his minor hockey days.
 He has a pair of goals and is gearing up to take a penalty shot.
-Before driving to the net, he looks to the crowd and sees his father, Joel, looking up at him, arms crossed and focused on the game.
+Before driving to the net, he looks to the crowd and sees his father, Joel, looking up at him, arms crossed and eyes focused on the game.
 Seconds later, he earns the hat-trick.

 The nearly 19-year-old Mississauga Steelheads centreman has always touted his father, a former Kingston Frontenac and a long-time OHL official and referee, as the biggest influence on his career.

-“It’s kind of a little competition at this point we have.
+“It’s kind of a little competition at this point that we have.
 He kind of chirps me about how he played and how tough he was.
 I always say ‘just look at the points, Dad,” he joked.